 - Body cavity: coelomate animals.

 - These consist of the body in a cylindrical shape, anterior proboscis, a collar, and a long trunk.

-- Circulatory system: The hemichordates consisting of an open type of circulatory system.
+- Circulatory system: The hemichordates consist of an open type of circulatory system.

 - Excretory organ: The proboscis gland functions as an excretory organ.

 - Reproduction: sexes are separate

 - Some examples of hemichordates: Balanoglossus and Saccoglossus, Spengelia, Protoglosus, etc.